Human–animal hybrid: Video games

 Multiple video games have featured human-animal hybrids as enemies for the protagonist(s) to defeat, including powerful boss characters.
 For instance, the 2014 survival horror release The Evil Within includes grotesque hybrid beings, looking like the undead, attacking main character Detective Sebastian Castellanos.
 With partners Joseph Oda and Julie Kidman, the protagonist attempts investigate a multiple homicide at a mental hospital yet discovers a mysterious figure who turns the world around them into a living nightmare, Castellanos having to find the truth about the criminal psychopath.

 Furry fandom

-With general U.S. popular culture and its various subcultures, the furry fandom consists of individuals interested in a variety of artistic materials, this often featuring "furry art... [that] depicts a human-animal hybrid in everyday life".
-Specific people involved in creative media will frequently come up with a "fursona" depicting a version or versions of themselves as a hybrid creature.
-This practice functions as an outlet based on "personal ideas of self-expression" (self-realization).
+The furry fandom consists of individuals interested in a variety of artistic materials and media, often featuring art depicting human-animal hybrids in everyday life.
+The majority of people involved in the fandom have a unique fursona depicting a version or versions of themselves as a hybrid creature.
+This practice functions as an outlet based on "personal ideas of self-expression" (self-realization) or belonging in the community.

 The Tale of Jemima Puddle-Duck, a work written and illustrated by Beatrix Potter, features a spirited humanized animal as the title character.

 The kemonomimi art style, widely popularized since the latter part of the 20th century, involves humanoid characters with stylized animal features, such as this anthropomorphic mouse girl.